The word “for” acts differently in different kinds of purpose sentence, and sometimes causes errors as a result

 Purposes are future events or situations that living creatures want to achieve by doing things.
 Consider these examples:

 (a) Doctors STUDY anatomy so that they MAY UNDERSTAND sickness.

 (b) Colleges TEACH anatomy so that doctors WILL UNDERSTAND sickness.

 The underlined words are purposes.
 The living creatures that want to achieve them are doctors in (a) and colleges in (b).
 The things being done to achieve the purposes – what we might call the “means” of achieving them – are shown by the words that are not underlined.

-In most cases, both the means and the purpose are expressed with a verb (for an exception, see 119.
+In these examples, the means and the purpose are expressed with separate verbs (they are not always: for examples using nouns see 81.
+Tricky Word Contrasts 2, #3. and 119.
 BE before a “to” Verb).
 Each of the two verbs needs its own subject (the post 12.
 Singular and Plural Verb Choices explains what subjects are).
 In (a), the two subjects are the same (doctors), so that the second mention is made with a pronoun (they), which cannot be left out (see 36.
 Words left Out to Avoid Repetition).
 In (b), the two subjects are different (colleges, doctors).

-The words so that before the purpose in (b) are a conjunction (they allow the sentence to have two verbs).
+The words so that before the purpose in (b) are a conjunction (they allow the two verbs to be in the same sentence).
 An alternative purpose conjunction is the slightly more formal in order that.
 With these conjunctions, the purpose verb must usually contain can, will or may or their “past” equivalents could, would or might (see 32.
 Expressing Consequences).